pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - The (x,y) coordinates of the _centre_ of the ellipse, and then its _width_ and _height_

+???

+- So `rect` defaults to drawing from the top left corner and `ellipse` default to drawing from the centre.
+Not consistent, and a good reason to read the documentation when you're not sure.

 ---

 ## And so on!